kentlouisetonino/baseshift/README.md

 ## Description
-> - A CLI application that handles number system conversion to another system.
+> - A CLI application for converting number systems.

+> - This will support binary, decimal, octal, and hexadecimal systems.

+> - Thee tools and technologies include `Go`, `Bash`, `Snapcraft`, and `Linux`.

 <br />